ABOUT ANTI-Racism Month

 - Additionally to the above dates, the week following 21st March marks the UN Week of Solidarity with the People Struggling against Racism and Racial Discrimination.

 Every year, throughout March, thousands of people, not just in Ireland, but all across the EU and the globe come together to promote and celebrate equal rights and diversity.
-INAR and our Network Members coordinate and celebrate not only the important dates listed above, but a full month packed with events and activities focused on anti-racism, interculturalism, diversity and equality.
-Every year INAR publishes a national Events Calendar covering the month of March where you can add your event, check what’s happening in your area and across the country and join anti-racism events, campaigns and actions.
+INAR and our Network Members coordinate and celebrate not only the important dates listed above, but a full Anti-Racism Month packed with events, comapigns and activities focused on anti-racism, interculturalism, diversity and equality.
+Every year INAR publishes a national Events Calendar covering the month of March where you can add your event, check what’s happening in your area and across the country and get involved.

-INAR encourages its Members, Supporters and other organisations to join the celebrations by organising their own events and activities each year throughout March.
+INAR encourages its Members, Supporters and other organisations to join celebrations by organising their own events and activities each year throughout the Anti-Racism Month.